 For Maps and Directions please visit our helpful ‘Where to Find Us’ page.
 Further details are sent by email when you have booked.

-As you will be on campus, the Adobe software is pre-installed on the universities PC's and Macs.
+As you will be on campus, the CAD software is pre-installed on the universities PC's and Macs.
 We recommend purchasing the trial version no earlier than two weeks before the course starts for your home PC or Mac.

 To be able to maintain the pace of this course you should: